-The Minerals and Waste Local Plan which is being prepared as part of the new development plan system that the Government brought into effect in April 2012.
+The Minerals and Waste Local Plan (MWLP) is being prepared as part of the development plan system that the Government brought into effect in April 2012.
 These Local Plans have to be consistent with the national planning policies that are set out in the National Planning Policy Framework.

 The MWLP is a single document with three sections: - strategic policies, development control policies and site allocations, together with a Policies Map.
 It will be accompanied by supporting documents that informed its preparation and also a suite of Evidence Base documents.